vitorassis/updater/README.md

  [7] remove
  [8] purge

-All of them are in apt-get functions
+All of them are apt-get functions

 ##############################